 - Global Asian cosmopolitanisms/transnational cultures

-The deadline for submission of proposals for individual papers, panels, and round-tables is APRIL 7, 2014.
+The deadline for submission of proposals for individual papers, panels, and round-tables has been extended to APRIL 18, 2014.

 Program Chair: J. Megan Greene, email@example.com